timcera/wdmtoolbox/README.rst

 Installation
 ============
-Once the ``hass_ent`` library is installed and available, should be as easy as running ``easy_install wdmtoolbox`` at any command line.
+Once the ``hass_ent`` library is installed and available, should be as easy as running ``easy_install wdmtoolbox`` or ``pip install wdmtoolbox``` at any command line.
 Not sure on Windows whether this will bring in scikits.timeseries, but as mentioned above, if you start with Python(x,y) then you won't have a problem.

 The wdmtoolbox script is actually made up of two parts, 'wdmtoolbox.py' which handles all command line interaction and 'wdmutil.py' which is a library of